 We chatted about their life on Skye, our life in Orkney, our plans for the trip, and then got settled in to our home for the night before heading out for dinner.

 The following morning, we awoke to silence.
 It was blissful.

-I sat outside for a while and made friends with one of the chickens.
+I sat outside for a while and made friends with one of the chickens (pictured above with the hut).
 Phoebe the goose never did warm to me, but hey, I can’t win over every animal!